retroflex/MMM-Skola24/README.md

 | `darkModeRecolorLessons`      | Only used in dark mode.
 True to color all lesson boxes dark green.
 False to keep original colors (which imo are to bright for MagicMirror).<br />**Default value:** `true`

 The `unitGuid` and `selection` values can be fetched with your browser's developer tools (open with F12 in browser).
 Go to e.g. https://web.skola24.se/timetable/timetable-viewer/goteborg.skola24.se/any-test, select the school and class and inspect the outgoing network traffic and you can find these values.

+# Details
+On weekdays, the timetable for the current week is shown.
+On the weekend it will instead show the timetable for the upcoming week.